 But do progressive web apps compare to native ones?

-In order to choose between a progressive and native app for your company’s mobile presence, it is essential to know the difference between them as far as each development methodology has both its pros and cons.
+In order to choose between a PWA vs. Native app for your company’s mobile presence, it is essential to know the difference between them as far as each development methodology has both its pros and cons.
 We are going to break out the core differentiators:

 ● Offline Usage